dappforce/subsocial-docs/docs/sdk/quick-start/posts/PostWithDetails.md

 Properties:

-- `ids` - An array of ids of desired structs.
+- `ids` - An array of IDs of desired structs.
-- `visibility` - Filter for visible state of the structs ( see [Visibility](https://docs.subsocial.network/js-docs/js-sdk/modules.html#visibility)).
+- `visibility` - Filter for the visible state of the structs ( see [Visibility](https://docs.subsocial.network/js-docs/js-sdk/modules.html#visibility)).
 - `withContentOnly?` - Boolean.